logambigaik/ansible/Class_Practice1_Notes.md

-# update_cache=yes
+#  Ansible playbook Commands:
-    tells Ansible’s apt module to refresh the caches before applying whatever change is necessary (if any).
+    # update_cache=yes ==> tells Ansible’s apt module to refresh the caches before applying whatever change is necessary (if any).